 Unrivalled range of Polar voyages

-Save up to 30% on selected trips
+Save on selected trips

 Magnificent glaciers, staggeringly beautiful icebergs, epic mountains and an abundance of wildlife all contribute to the allure of Antarctica – the ‘Great White Continent’ – covering an area of around 14 million square kilometres that are virtually untouched by humankind.
 Surrounded by the turbulent Southern Ocean, it comprises an isolated land mass shrouded in ice and snow.
 The world’s windiest, coldest and driest continent is also breathtakingly beautiful.

 Our collection of holidays to Antarctica includes small ship expedition voyages and land based adventures, including fly-in options to the South Pole.
 We have carefully chosen what we believe to be the best trips available and offer the most comprehensive choice of Polar holidays available from the UK.
 Our team of Travel Specialists will also arrange your flights, any pre- and post-voyage accommodation as well as extensions in Latin America.

 If you’re after a deeper insight into cetacean activity then a special focus voyage is highly recommended.
 Travel with a team of expert marine biologists – discover more